yihanjjj/hlsTutorial/VitisVivadoTutorial.md

 Type `hls` for finding the add function ip.
 Type `zynq 7 series` for finding the ip of PYNQ-Z2 family.

-Becuase we specify an input and an output in our c++ code, we need to initialize two buses on the fpga.
+Becuase we specify two inputs and an output in our c++ code, we need to initialize two buses on the fpga.
 Double click the `zynq 7 series` icon on the block diagram.
 Select `PS-PL Configuration`.
 Then, select the `AXI HP0 FPD` and `AXI HP1 FPD` under `Slave Interface > AXI HP` by